RahulKhurana-16/I2ISE/README.md

 ## End-to-end Image Search engine

-This is the end-to-end implementation of image search engine.
 The image search engines allow us to retrive similar images based on the query one.

 ## Project Instructions